 Hans Rosling: The Man Who’s Making Data Cool

 Science… A modern dictionary may define it as “an attempt to understand the world around us through observation of natural phenomenon.”
-Either we can try to define with daily words “Something that everyone should care about and be interested in.”
+Either we can try to define with daily usual words: “Something that everyone should care about and be interested in.”
 It does not matter how you define ‘science’ however you need to understand what it is saying.
-Fortunately, Sweden has someone who knows how to explain things with basic but remarking ways.
+Fortunately, Sweden has someone who knows how to explain things with basic but remarkable ways.
 I invite you to meet Professor Hans Rosling.